-Also remember that people can become addicted to anything-- Not just traditionally addictive substances like drugs and alcohol.
-Someone can get addicted to shopping, food, video games, gambling, social media, sex, and others.
+Please note that people can become addicted to nearly anything, not just traditionally addictive substances.
+It can be possible for someone to become addicted to shopping, food, video games, gambling, social media, and sex, among other possibilities.
 A person could even become addicted to anxiety.

 Addiction can be a medical illness, and it typically develops in the same way as many other illnesses.
 A person with an underlying genetic vulnerability can be exposed to an environment that may bring on the illness.
-In the case of drug and alcohol addiction, common environmental factors include stress and availability of the addictive substances.
+In the case of substance use disorders, common environmental factors often include stress and the availability of the addictive substance.

 Mental And Emotional Health